 –by David Preston

-Editor’s note: I was also a candidate in this race.
+Editor’s disclosure: I was also a candidate in this race.
 I came in third in a field of seven candidates.